ARMmbed/minar/readme.md

 }
 ```

 MINAR encourages an asynchronous programming style in which functions that are expected to take a lot of time return immediately and post an event when they're done.
-This is again different from mbed classic, where lots of functions (for example functions related to I/O operations) are blocking.
+This is again different from mbed Classic, where lots of functions (for example functions related to I/O operations) are blocking.
 Some of these blocking functions are still present in mbed OS, but their use is discouraged.
 Support for non-blocking operations in mbed OS is already in place for some modules and will be enhanced in the future.

 "Reasonable" blocking behaviour is still fine.
-You don't need to use asynchronous calls for everything; if you need to wait "about" a microsecond for something to happen (using for example an empty for loop), that's fine in most cases.
-The definition of "reasonable" depends a lot on the requirements of your particular application.
+You don't need to use asynchronous calls for everything; if you need to wait "about" a microsecond for something to happen (using, for example, an empty **for** loop), that's fine in most cases.
+The definition of "reasonable" depends on the requirements of your particular application.

 # Recap

-- MINAR is an event scheduler, always enabled in mbed OS
+- MINAR is an event scheduler, always enabled in mbed OS.
 - You can schedule events with MINAR.
 Events are regular C/C++ functions.
 - MINAR is not a pre-emptive scheduler.
 Control gets back to MINAR when the currently scheduled event finishes execution.
-- Events shouldn't take too much time to execute
+- Events shouldn't take too much time to execute.
-- Events functions should never block in an infinite loop
+- Event functions should never block in an infinite loop.
-- Your applications start with `app_start` now, not with `main`
+- Your applications start with `app_start` now, not with `main`.
-- You are encouraged to use the new non-blocking APIs in mbed OS as much as possible
+- You are encouraged to use the new non-blocking APIs in mbed OS as much as possible.